d-german/code-quality-design/Writerside/topics/Dependency-Inversion-Principle-DIP.md

 The dashed lines represent the flow of control.
 Notice that in the first diagram, `Main` calls the `Draw` method of `Circle`.
-In order for `Main` to call `Draw`, it must somehow mention `Circle` as a source code dependency, which is depicted using the red lines.
+In order for `Main` to call `Draw`, it must somehow mention `Circle` as a source code dependency, which is depicted using the dashed lines.
 In C it is accomplished with `#include`, in Java with an `import` statement, and in C# with a `using` statement.

 Notice that in the first diagram the dependency arrow and the flow of control arrow point in the same direction, which